Radiologic technologists create images used to diagnose patient's injury or illness.

-What is Radiologic Technology?
-Radiologic technologists, or radiographers, are key members of the healthcare team who create images used to diagnose patient injury or illness.
+Radiologic technologists, also known as radiographers, are key members of the healthcare team who create images used to diagnose a patient's injury or illness.
 They use sophisticated equipment to produce radiographic images, or x-rays, of the human body at the request of a physician.
-With new advances in medical technology and a shortage of healthcare workers, career opportunities abound for radiologic technologists throughout the country.
+With new advances in medical technology and a shortage of healthcare workers, career opportunities abound for radiologic technologists across the country!

 Want to learn more about careers in radiography?
 Check out the American Society of Radiologic Technologists and the U.S. Department of Labor's Occupational Outlook Handbook for national job outlook information.